crate/services-docs/docs/reference/overview.md

     mechanism that allows a secure, private connection to your cluster.
     Effectively, it allows you to bypass the public internet when accessing the environment where your cluster is deployed.
-Note that private endpoints don't work accross providers, meaning that if you want to securely access your AWS cluster, you must do so from within the AWS environment.
+Note that private endpoints don't work across providers, meaning that if you want to securely access your AWS cluster, you must do so from within the AWS environment.